 Where she forsakes a helpless human child

 And so disdains the fruit of her own flesh,

 By actions vain, love’s strongest bond defiled;

 A mother’s love, once pure in deed, assured,

 Now doubted quite, fair whim of wicked queen,

 This love once true, now hereby dark immured,

-For love of self alone, all else demeaned.
+For love of self alone, this trust demeaned.

 Hearth stones not held by mortar lie askew